 That PG-13 Rating | Ok for Children?

 And now for the kids.
 There’s quite a few guns being fired.
-There’s some language and a middle finger moment.
+There’s quite a bit of language and a middle finger moment.
 There’s the suggestion of a head being smashed with a gigantic sledge hammer.
 And yes, the fight sequences can get intense at times.
 But if your child does well with separating the sci-fi violence with reality, I think they will do fine.
 Will I be taking my 5 year old?
 Not this time….which I feel horrible.
 He was really looking forward to this one.

 But for everyone else, I surprisingly very much enjoyed the movie.
 And I will definitely be seeing it again.